When will the BeagleBone® AI be available for purchase? Where can I buy it?

 What power supply do I need for the BeagleBone® AI?

-You will need to use a 5 volt, 2.5 amp adapter, so 12.5 watts and which will need a USB type-C male plug.
+You will need to use a 5 volt, 2.5 amp (12.5 watts) adapter which will need a USB type-C male plug.
 It may be possible to use a back-powered USB-C hub to take advantage of the data lines available over the USB3.0 USB-C host.

 Where can I find schematics for the BeagleBone® AI?

 The schematics will be available from the BeagleBoard.org® github repository.

 We recommend that you boot the BeagleBone® from microSD rather than the eMMC, and mainly use the eMMC if you are not altering the system very often.
 There are ways to use the microSD alongside the eMMC, however for prototyping and setting up the hardware, you may want to switch to the microSD mainly for booting and running the operating system.
 You should perform the following:

 2. Write the image to the microSD card, this may be using 'dd' in linux, or Etcher, or Win32 Disk Imager.